Germany expels two Russian diplomats after Tiergarten murder conviction | DW | 15.12.2021

 He slammed the claims of Russian involvement "absurd."

-The ambassador also said that the court's decision was "an obviously unfriendly move" which will "not go without a response."
+The ambassador also said that the court's decision was "an obviously unfriendly move" that will "not go without a response."

-The victim was classed as a terrorist by Russian security services — he was accused of fighting as an insurgent against Russian forces in Chechnya, and later of being involved in a bombing attack on the Moscow metro.
+The victim was deemed a terrorist by Russian security services — he was accused of fighting as an insurgent against Russian forces in Chechnya, and later of being involved in a bombing attack on the Moscow metro.

 "In June 2019 at the latest, state organs of the central government of the Russian Federation took the decision to liquidate [the victim] in Berlin," Judge Olaf Arnoldi said.

-Krasikov was convicted of a murder in which prosecutors say he approached on a bicycle before pulling out a Glock 26 pistol and firing two shots at his victim from behind.
-The gun had a silencer on it.
+Krasikov was convicted of a murder in which prosecutors said he approached on a bicycle before pulling out a silenced Glock 26 pistol and firing two shots at his victim from behind.

-Once the victim was on the ground, prosecutors allege Krasikov then shot him in the head before making a getaway on a bicycle.
+Once the victim was on the ground, prosecutors alleged Krasikov shot him in the head before riding away.
 The man died at the scene, but witnesses reported Krasikov and he was soon arrested.

 Later, police divers recovered the murder weapon, a wig and the bicycle Krasikov is said to have used to carry out the slaying from the Spree River at a location near the crime scene.